"Not all stretch shoes are created equal"

 These shoes aren’t designed to be worn for the 99% of a dancers time that is spent in class and rehearsals.
 They’re performance and exam shoes, designed for that purpose; for that 1% of the time when you’re wanting a shoe that makes your foot look as good as it can, possibly at the expense of some technical and/or physiological functionality.

 But just as young boys don’t require protein powders to build muscle, nor weekend casual runners benefit from $200 compression tights, nor our youngsters derive any special benefit from sports drinks over simple tap water after an hour of weekend activity, yet these items are sold to the general public because the general populace is the bigger market.
 Companies don’t make enough money merely selling to those who actually might benefit i.e. professional athletes seeking anything promising to provide a .01% edge over their competitors.

-At MDM we’re excited to announce that after two years of intense development MDM are releasing our Intrinsic Profile and Protract Curve.
+At MDM we’re excited to announce that after two years of intense development MDM are releasing our Intrinsic Profile Ballet shoe and Curve Jazz shoe.
 These are superior stretch shoes made of a material specifically developed by MDM that offers the perfect balance of support, alignment guidance, comfort, beauty and elasticity to meet performance and exam needs.